 |state data breach notification laws||personal information||All businesses that handle certain types of personal information (this varies from one state to another)|

-How a reverse proxy can help you achieve regulatory compliance
+How a reverse proxy in the DMZ can help you achieve regulatory compliance

 Clearly, in order to ensure regulatory compliance, what you need here is a solution that will allow you to store all your sensitive data in your internal network but, at the same time, still make them securely accessible to associates who need to access them from the Internet.